 - Coronado: This suburb of San Jose is a colossal destination especially if you yearn to get away from the crowds that throng the capital.
 It’s a great place for bird-watching and hiking as it’s close to Braulio Carrilo National Park.
 It takes about five hours to hike the summit but the view from the top is worth it!

 4) Monteverde and the Cloud Forests

 5) Arenal Volcano

 This is a National Park, found in the Cordillera de Tilarán, and is one of the top volcano viewing areas in the country.
 The main attraction here is the Arenal Volcano, a cone-shaped mountain with huge ash columns frequently streaming from the crater.
 Visitors see anything from a cloud of ash to glowing red lava flowing down the mountain.
-This area is also known for its wide range of biodiversity, with approximately half of all Costa Rican birds, reptiles, amphibians, and mammals.
+This area is also known for its wide range of biodiversity.
 It is indeed one of the best places to visit in Costa Rica.